orryv/x-string/README.md

 ## TODO

+- [ ] remove Regex where it doesn't make sense
+- [ ] add Stringable where it makes sense
 - [x] html entity encode and decode methods:
   - [x] encodeHtmlEntities()
   - [x] decodeHtmlEntities()
 - [x] toInt(), toFloat(), toBool() methods, tobool translates 'true', 'yes', 'ok', ... and '1', '2', ... to true .
 And 'false', 'no', 'failed', ... and '0', '-1', ... to false.